Written by, Ljubica Gjorgievska

 Who uses TikTok in the UK?

-With so many of us staying at home, watching video content as well as creating it became a regular pastime.
+The breakout of the COVID-19 pandemic in 2020 caused so many of us to stay at home, watching video content as well as creating it became a regular pastime.
 No wonder TikTok emerged as one of the biggest social media trends for 2020 in the UK and the rest of the world.

 Let’s take a look at which were the most viewed and shared TikTok videos of 2020:

 Data from Q3 2019 reveals that YouTube is the most active social media site in the UK.
 With over 78% of people reporting that they use the platform, YouTube has an incredibly high reach in the UK, even edging ahead of Facebook (73%) and WhatsApp (62%).

 A closer look at YouTube user statistics shows that:

 Women in the UK use YouTube more than men (80% vs 78%)